Time is perhaps life’s most valuable resource. So how do we spend it?

 Anyone who says your ‘work’ is strictly what you do for money is likely to have a job that they’re paid for, but is lacking in the other 3 quadrants.

-But nowadays, less and less people are working a single career.
+Nowadays, less and less people are working a single career.
 It isn’t uncommon for a person to have several jobs at once.
 And for more people than ever, a job may be short-lived.
 We have side-hustles, projects, and start-ups.

 This affords a great opportunity: diversification.